PhuongNQK/kploganalyzer/README.md

 Besides, there are a few more useful advanced features.
 For example, you can:
 - Choose the display font for Grid and Details Views.
 - Copy selected items to clipboard
+- Help is not available for all UI elements.
+But if there is, you can hover to see the help.
+For example, you can try hovering the Exclusive checkboxes to know what they are meant for.

 I know there can be many cool features to add, but that is a good-enough start.
-Try it and enjoy :)!
+Try it :)!

+# SYSTEM REQUIREMENTS
+To work with the code, you need
+- Visual Studio 2010 or later
+- .NET Framework 4.0
+To run the release (e.g. the one here https://github.com/PhuongNQK/releases/blob/master/KP-Log-Analyzer-1.0.zip), you need
+- .NET Framework 4.0 Client Profile

+Enjoy :)!